-OHBA is concerned that a number of municipal councils have utilized this tool for political purposes rather than as it is intended to be used for planning.
-In some cases, the use of ICBLs has been to halt growth in areas identified for growth in the PPS and the Growth Plan.
+OHBA is concerned that several municipal councils have utilized this tool for political purposes rather than as it is intended use for planning.
+In some cases, the use of ICBLs has been utilized to halt growth in areas identified for growth in the PPS and the GrowthPlan.
 OHBA recommends amending the Planning Act to allow anyone who is given notice of the passing of an ICBL to appeal the by-law within 60 days.

-7.2 Planning Act - Sec.
+6.2 Planning Act - Sec.
 50 - Subdivision Control

 The government should streamline Subdivision Control in the Planning Act to reduce red tape as well as relieving pressure on the LPAT.
 OHBA notes that MPP Doug Downey introduced Private Members Bill 88, Planning Amendment Act, 2019 on March 25th, 2019.

-OHBA supported the Private Members Bill, stating: "OHBA supports your private members' legislation, Bill 88.
-Currently there are certain provisions of section 50 of the Planning Act that create unnecessary delays, conditions, expenses and red tape for Ontario businesses and homeowners.
+OHBA supports Bill 88, noting that: "Currently there are certain provisions of section 50 of the Planning Act that create unnecessary delays, conditions, expenses and red tape for Ontario businesses and homeowners.
 This legislation will provide more clarity and consistency around consents and severances."

-While some measures of the proposed legislation have been addressed through the Better for People, Smarter for Business Act (Bill 213), OHBA recommends that balance of the proposed amendments to the Planning Act contained in the Private Members Bill 88 to be adopted into government legislation.
-OHBA also recommends that any number of lots with frontage on an existing municipal road should be allowed to be created via the severance process, rather then through subdivision control.
+While some measures of the proposed legislation have been addressed through the Better for People, Smarter for Business Act, OHBA recommends that the balance of the proposed amendments to the Planning Act contained in the Bill 88 be adopted into government legislation.
+OHBA also recommends that any number of lots with frontage on an existing municipal road should be allowed to be created via the severance process, rather than through subdivision control.

-7.3 Streamline Site Plan Control
+6.3 Streamline Site Plan Control

-The rules governing Site Plan Control are set out in Section 41 of the Planning Act, which allows municipalities to implement Site Plan Control through Official Plan policies and Site Plan Control by-laws.
-Site Plan Control is meant to be a technical process that deals with matters such as: building massing and conceptual design; the relationship of the proposed building adjacent to other buildings, streets and exterior areas; building access to building layout; disabled access; and exterior design including building appearance, character and design; grading, landscaping and parking.
+The rules governing Site Plan Control are set out in Section 41 of the Planning Act, which allows municipalities to implement Site Plan Control through Official Plan policies and Site PlanControl by-laws.
+Site Plan Control is meant to be a technical process that deals with matters such as building massing and conceptual design; the relationship of the proposed building adjacent to other buildings, streets and exterior areas; building access to building layout; disabled access; and exterior design including building appearance, character and design; grading, landscaping and parking.
 The intent is to ensure that development is safe, efficient, and aesthetically pleasing.